psshri/dhoni_on_strike/README.md

 ### dockerfile

-go get -u github.com/go-sql-driver/mysql the above line of code is required to setup the connection between mysql and golang. see how you can run the above line of code within the container image in dockerfile
+go get -u github.com/go-sql-driver/mysql go get github.com/go-telegram-bot-api/telegram-bot-api the above line of code is required to setup the connection between mysql and golang. see how you can run the above line of code within the container image in dockerfile
+- when you will create an image, see how to handle the secrets, find out the best ways to handle secrets for an application when you want to containerize it
+- also find out how you can build your container so that it is not tied to any team_name or player_name, the user should be able to pass on those values

 ### flow